16 Years Ago: Natalie Maines Makes Controversial Comments About President George W. Bush

-As Maines was introducing their latest single, ‘Travelin' Soldier,’ she said, "Just so you know, we're on the good side with y'all.
+As Maines was introducing the Dixie Chicks' latest single, "Travelin' Soldier," she said, "Just so you know, we're on the good side with y'all.
 We do not want this war, this violence, and we're ashamed that the President of the United States is from Texas."

-While the Dixie Chicks formed a united front in the wake of the controversy, finishing their tour and putting out one more album, ‘Taking the Long Way’ in 2006, the backlash over that comment ultimately ended their career as superstars.
-While the album soared to No. 1, their only Top 40 single from the record was ‘Not Ready to Make Nice,’ which they wrote over their banishment from the industry following the comment.
+While the Dixie Chicks formed a united front in the wake of the controversy, finishing their tour and putting out one more album, 2006's Taking the Long Way, the backlash over that comment ultimately ended their career as superstars.
+While Taking the Long Way soared to No. 1, their only Top 40 single from the record was "Not Ready to Make Nice," which they wrote about their banishment from the industry following the comment.

 "The stakes were definitely higher on that song," Robison says of the track.
 "We knew it was special because it was so autobiographical, and we had to get it right.
 And once we had that song done, it freed us up to do the rest of the album without that burden."

-Also in 2006, the Dixie Chicks released a documentary, ‘Shut Up and Sing,’ which followed the three as they dealt with the public and media scrutiny following the incident, including threats of physical harm and death wishes.
+Also in 2006, the Dixie Chicks released a documentary, Shut Up and Sing, which followed the three women as they dealt with the public and media scrutiny following the incident, including threats of physical harm and death wishes.
 They then went on an indefinite hiatus, with Maines releasing a solo album, and Robison and Maguire forming a duo, Court Yard Hounds.

 “I feel like we are tainted,” she concedes.
 “I don’t know if we put a tour up, if people would come.”